-The Great Western trail heads are located across from the Izaak Walton League Clubhouse on Valley Drive in Des Moines and at Inwood Street in Martensdale.
+The Great Western trail heads are located across from the Izaak Walton League Clubhouse on Valley Drive in Des Moines and at Iowa Ave. in Martensdale.
 Your trip along the Great Western Trail is a journey into history.
-It will take you through the site of Lida, past the munitions train derailment and fire near North River and across the Churchville Prairie.
+It will take you through the site of Lida and past the site of the munitions train derailment and fire near North River and across the Churchville Prairie.

 In 1914, no point in Iowa was more than 12 miles from a railroad.
 They served many small-town elevators and coal yards.
 The track was opened in 1891 by the railroad that became the Chicago Great Western in 1893.
 The Chicago & Northwestern was the last train company to use the rail line which originally ran from Des Moines to St. Joseph, Missouri.
 A few concrete mile markers giving the distance between the marker location and Kansas City can still be found standing as sentinels from the past.